Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 To reiterate a bit more exactly:

 > Say `x` and `y` are both stored on `locale_i`.
 From the perspective of `locale_i`, we say `x` and `y` are both local.
-There no significant difference in access times.
+There is no significant difference in access times.
 >
 > But if `x` is on `locale_i` and `y` is on `locale_j`.
 From the perspective of `locale_i`, we say `x` is local and `y` is remote.
 In this case, accessing `y` would take longer than `x`.